 Reason 2: The board is obliged to respond to your objection

 The municipality is obliged to respond to your objection to an environmental permit.
 For example, the board must state why it thinks the building fits in or there will be no nuisance.
 The council may also consider imposing conditions based on your notice of objection.
 Or to refuse the environmental permit after all.
-So on the basis of an objection, we have already been able to obtain acceptable solutions in this way.
+On the basis of an objection, we have already been able to obtain acceptable solutions in this way.

 Please note: if you do not submit an objection to an environmental permit, the board will obviously not be able to take this into account.
 After all, silence is consent.
 If the board does not or not sufficiently respond to your objections, you can appeal.